 Show logs of all containers: logs

-Show logs of an specific container: logs apache, logs php, logs masriadb
+Show logs of an specific container: logs apache

 Show logs of an specific container with the follow option set: logs -f apache